 6.2.1 For each interested party, the related issues of concern shall be identified in the Risk Register.
 These issues may reflect direct concerns of the party (for example, customers are concerned about the quality of products or services they purchase) or they may be indirect concerns.
-Such concerns may impact on the interested party, or maybe concerns derived from the party that impact on the company.
+Such concerns may impact the interested party, or maybe concerns derived from the party that impacts the company.

 6.2.2 Issues may be either internal or external, depending on whether the interested party is internal or external.
 In addition, a certain type of party may have both internal and external concerns.

 6.2.3 When attempting to identify internal concerns, it may be useful to consider service concerns, employee concerns, etc.

 6.2.4 When attempting to identify external concerns, it may be useful to consider concerns arising from competition, society and culture, labor relations, statutory and regulatory issues, supply chain, economic issues, etc.

 6.3.1 Management will then identify risks and opportunities related to the issues of concern within the Risk and Opportunity register.

 6.3.2 Within the Risk register, each risk and opportunity will be noted, along with the primary process involved.